-If you are interested in taking your next step by going public with your faith, request a reminder and we would be happy to let you know when registration is open.
+If you are interested in taking your next step by going public with your faith on April 21, click the REGISTER button above.

 TO FOLLOW THE EXAMPLE SET BY JESUS

 “At that time Jesus came from Nazareth and was baptized by John in the river.”
 Mark 1:9

 “Jesus said, ‘Go then, to all people everywhere and make them my disciples, baptize them in the name of the Father, the Son, and the Holy Spirit, and teach them to obey everything I have commanded you.'”
 Matt.
 28:19-20